Do you have brewery tours?

 Sorry, partner.
-We are legally not allowed to sell beer to the public.
-You'll have to travel to the great state of Texas or the great state of Louisiana to snag some Saint Arnold goodness.
-We're in fine stores from El Paso to New Orleans!
+We are legally not allowed to ship beer to the public.
+You'll have to travel to the great state of Texas or the great state of Louisiana or the great state of Colorado to snag some Saint Arnold goodness.
+We're in fine stores from El Paso to New Orleans and Denver to Tampa!

 Can I buy beer directly from the brewery?

-Sorry, Texas alcohol laws prohibit us from selling beer directly to the public.
+We can sell you Saint Arnold beer here at the brewery for your enjoyment at the brewery.
+We cannot sell you beer to go however.
 But, there are grocery stores and liquor stores across the whole state who proudly sell Saint Arnold beers and root beer!

 Where can I get your beer in kegs?

-Kegs can be purchased through liquor stores near you (in Texas and Louisiana) who already deal in keg sales.
+Kegs can be purchased through liquor stores near you (in Texas, Louisiana and Colorado) who already deal in keg sales.
 You’ll potentially need to give them time to order our kegs, as not all places will have our kegs on hand.
 Good places to try in Houston: Spec’s, Tony K’s, & Beverage Barn.

 Can children/teenagers visit the brewery?